pivotal/docs-tap/convention-service/creating-conventions.md

             namespace: awesome-convention
     ```

-7. **Build and install the convention**
+7. Build and install the convention by running:

-    + If the convention needs to be built and deployed, use the [ko](https://github.com/google/ko) tool to do so
+    + If the convention needs to be built and deployed, use the [ko](https://github.com/google/ko) tool.
+Run:

         ```bash
         ko apply -f server.yaml
         ```

-    + If you are using a previously built image, apply the configuration using either
+    + If you are using a previously built image, apply the configuration by running one of the following commands:

        kubectl
         ```bash